 About

-I’m interested in how people think, reason, and make decisions.
-This led me to study philosophy, economics and behavioural science, disciplines that approach decision making from different, unique perspectives.
+I'm interested in how people think, reason, and make decisions.
+This led me to study Economics and Philosophy at an undergraduate level and an MSc in Behavioural Science, disciplines that approach decision making from different, unique perspectives.

 I tend to explore ideas through reading, writing and building projects.
 Rather than keeping interests separate, I try to work on problems where philosophy, behavioural science, and design overlap.
 Being & Thought came about through this desire to bring my interests together, where neuroscience, philosophy, economics, art and even music are unified through related connections.